FashionSponge/fs/readme.md

 ## Laravel 5 clean install

-After installing clean version from Offical website,
+Installing clean version from Offical website with composer: composer create-project laravel/laravel laravel5 --prefer-dist

-I had issues with running it.
+After installing, rename .env.example to .env and change credentials/settings.
+Make common changes as on 4.2 version.

-In new version php artisan serve command was removed [https://github.com/laravel/framework/issues/6474](https://github.com/laravel/framework/issues/6474)
+Tried to run my project, but in this new version, command php artisan serve is not valid (it was removed).
+[https://github.com/laravel/framework/issues/6474](https://github.com/laravel/framework/issues/6474)

 I couldn't access the first page, it was blank, no errors logged - not in Apache nor in Laravel logs.